platz1de/EasyEdit/README.md

 #random(dirt,stone,air)
 ```

-It can also be used with Logic Patterns, note that it only selects once if the pattern is not valid, nothing is changed
+It can also be used with Logic Patterns, note that it only selects once, if the pattern is not valid nothing is changed

 It also works nested:
 ```